openshift/openshift-pep/openshift-pep-006.md

 1. User invokes `rhc deploy -a myapp <url>`
 1. A new deployment directory `app-deployments/$date_$time` is created with `repo` and `dependencies` subdirectories
+1. Starting with the oldest deployment, previous deployments are removed until the number of deployments in `app-deployments` <= the value of `keep_deployments` (if necessary)
 1. The platform's `prepare` command is invoked
     1. The file specified by <url> is downloaded and extracted to `app-deployments/$date_$time`
     1. The user's `prepare` hook is invoked, if it exists